DataDog/integrations-extras/fauna/README.md

 Visit the [Fauna Integrations Page][2] to update any configuration settings or to remove your integration.

-It can take up to ten minutes to see your updates take effect in the Datadog Log Explorer.
+It can take up to ten minutes to see your updates take effect in the [Fauna Overview Dashboard][7] and [Datadog Log Explorer][4].

 ### Validation

-Once configured correctly, you should see your queries start to appear in the Datadog Log Explorer under the 'fauna' service.
+Once configured correctly, within ten minutes you should see metrics in the [Fauna Overview Dashboard][7] and queries in the [Datadog Log Explorer][4] under the 'fauna' service.

 ### Uninstallation
  - Visit the [Fauna Integrations Page][2] and remove the Datadog integration.